Virginia football bowls over Duke after slow start in season opener

 “Performance-wise a lot to learn,” said Armstrong, who tossed one interception directly into the chest of linebacker Rocky Shelton II.
 “I need to be more consistent, but I think that will come as time goes.
 We’re just going to continue to grow.
 After these long weeks of practice, I just think we’re happy to play.”

-Virginia had been anticipating four previous openers before finally facing the Blue Devils, who entered having played twice following ACC rescheduling.
-Among the games that were to be the Cavaliers’ first but wound up being scrapped or pushed back included Georgia and Virginia Tech.
+Virginia had been anticipating four previous openers before it faced the Blue Devils, who had played twice following ACC rescheduling.
+Among the Cavaliers’ games that were scrapped or pushed back were contests against Georgia and Virginia Tech.

 “What a journey,” Mendenhall said.
 “It was a pretty surreal experience.
 There were many times throughout the game I couldn’t believe we were playing, but it was for real.
 It counted.”

-The Cavaliers went into halftime with a 17-10 lead after trailing 10-0, behind Armstrong’s four-yard run and Taulapapa’s one-yarder.
+Behind Armstrong’s four-yard run and Taulapapa’s one-yarder, the Cavaliers went into halftime with a 17-10 lead after trailing 10-0.

-Those touchdowns came in the second quarter, allowing Virginia to overcome a pair of lapses that to led points for the Blue Devils (0-3).
+Those touchdowns came in the second quarter, allowing Virginia to overcome a pair of lapses that led to points for the Blue Devils (0-3).

-Only family and friends of players and coaches were permitted to enter the facility, where the public address announcer during pregame warm-ups reminded fans of safety protocols while sitting in the stands and moving around the concourse.
-The scoreboard displayed those requirements prominently as well.
+Only family members and friends of players and coaches were permitted to enter the facility, where announcements during pregame warmups reminded fans of safety protocols for sitting in the stands and moving around the concourse.
+The scoreboard displayed those requirements prominently.

-Face coverings were mandatory at all times, including entering and leaving the restrooms.
-Stadium security in masks stood watch to enforce social distancing, although spectators heeded the request of not sitting in groups of larger than five people.
+Face coverings were mandatory at all times, including when entering and leaving the restrooms.
+Stadium security in masks enforced social distancing, although spectators heeded the request of not sitting in groups of more than five people.

 Those supporting individual players were easily distinguishable by the T-shirts they wore with names and numbers.
 Four fans wearing orange shirts imprinted with the No. 0 and Zandier on the back for linebacker Zane Zandier sat roughly 15 rows from the field.